 Risks of any surgery are:

 Tell your surgeon if you are taking any drugs, supplements, or herbs you bought without a prescription.

 On the day of your surgery:

-You may be able to go home the same day as the surgery, or you may need to stay in the hospital for 1 or 2 days.
+You may be able to go home the same day as the surgery.
+Or you will need to stay in the hospital overnight.